icypeas-tech/linkedin-adder/README.md

 </h1>

-LinkedIn Adder is a Chrome extension open source create by the teams of Icypeas that allows you to automatically accept connection requests on LinkedIn with a button here.
+LinkedIn Adder is an open-source Chrome extension developed by the Icypeas team, enabling you to effortlessly accept connection requests on LinkedIn using a provided button.

-- without button ?
-Retrieves the user's session cookie to send requests for accepting connection requests.
+Is it possible to accomplish this without using a button?
+This involves fetching the user's session cookie to initiate requests for accepting connection requests.
-Find an Npoint API (command that allows performing the action) and inspect the DevTools.
+• Look for an Npoint API (a command that facilitates the action) and examine the DevTools.
-Identify the API request for accepting a connection request and test it manually in DevTools.
+• Locate the API request responsible for accepting connection requests and carry out a manual test within DevTools.
-Automate the service (requires session cookie and investigate if it can be done).
+• Streamline the process through automation (requires the session cookie and an investigation into its feasibility).

 <p align="center">
   <img width="400"  src="https://github.com/icypeas-tech/linkedin-adder/assets/128605482/7112d781-c181-4be1-bc56-e9783b6d4d07">